tyoshino/origin-wide-cors/README.md

 - The only allowed value for `credentials` is **false** for the initial version of the protocol
 - An Origin-Wide-CORS descriptor fetched over HTTP is not applicable to fetches over HTTPS
 - An Origin-Wide-CORS descriptor fetched over HTTPS is applicable to fetches over both HTTPS and HTTP

+### General Origin-Wide Policy

+This protocol can be generalized to allow for announcing various policies in addition to the CORS.

 ## Alternatives